Iole: Appearances in popular culture

 Iole appears in the 1963 film Hercules, Samson and Ulysses.
-The film is a sequel to the 1959 film Hercules Unchained however, the role of Iole is portrayed by Diletta D'Andrea, replacing Sylva Koscina.
+The film is a sequel to the 1959 film Hercules Unchained; however, the role of Iole is portrayed by Diletta D'Andrea, replacing Sylva Koscina.
 She is still married to Hercules and is mother to a little boy who she raises in the house of King Laertes of Ithaca.
 She shows grave concern for Hercules' newest mission to destroy a sea monster menacing the fishing waters off the coast of the kingdom.
 When news is returned home that Hercules and his crew have been shipwrecked, she urges King Laertes to muster a rescue party.
 She joins the voyage aboard the Argo and reunites with Hercules off the coast of Judea where the couple bid farewell to Hercules' newest ally Samson and sail home.

 Iole appears in Hercules in the Underworld, played by Marley Shelton.
 She is a Neurian Maiden, one trained in the art of seduction.
 She recruits Hercules to help her village because a portal to the underworld has opened up.
 Though she already has a boyfriend named Lycastus, in an effort to persuade Hercules to help, she attempts to seduce him and manages to kiss him, but he remains faithful to his wife Deianeira and says he'll help her village because it is the right thing to do.
 Similar to the original myth, Deianeira becomes suspicious of the two spending time together as they travel to her village and sends Hercules a cloak smeared with Nessus's blood, thinking it will keep Hercules faithful to her.
 Instead, the cloak tries to strangle him when he puts it on, but he manages to destroy it.
 After Hercules manages to solve the portal problem, Iole decides to start a family with Lycastus.

-Iole appears as a little girl in 2005's mini-series, Hercules; she is the daughter of Eurystheus and Megara.
-In an attempt to bring peace between the two branches of the family, Hercules asks for his son Hyllas to be betrothed to Iole- to marry one day, should he fulfill one of his Labours: capturing/ shooting the Cerynian Hind; he's successful, but Eurystheus refuses- having been foretold that Iole's husband would eventually kill him.
-This is later proved true, when Hyllas throws a knife at the king.
+Iole appears as a little girl in 2005's mini-series Hercules; she is the daughter of Eurystheus and Megara.
+In an attempt to bring peace between the two branches of the family, Hercules asks for his son Hyllas to be betrothed to Iole should he fulfill one of his Labours: capturing/shooting the Cerynian Hind; he's successful, but Eurystheus refuses, having been foretold that Iole's husband would eventually kill him.
+This is later proved true when Hyllas throws a knife at the king.

+Iole was a pseudonym adopted by Letitia Elizabeth Landon over a period from 1825 to 1826.